dennisvantonder/Create-PFX-file-from-cert-Using-OpenSSL/ReadMe.md

 openssl version
 ```

-Else use
+Else if `openssl` command does not work change directory to the installation location of openssl.exe and try using `.\openssl`

 ```cmd
 .\openssl version
 ```

-if `openssl` command does not work change directory to the installation location of openssl.exe and try using `.\openssl`

 ## 📍 Step 2 — Extract intermediate certificates from P7B (optional but recommended)